 Authorization of Tracking Stock.
-On March 21, 2000, the Company's shareholders approved a proposal authorizing a new series of common stock to track the performance of the Move.com Group, a group of businesses which provide a broad range of quality relocation, real estate and home-related products and services through its flagship portal site, move.com, and through the move.com network.
-The Company's existing common stock was reclassified as CD common stock, which reflects the performance of the Company's other businesses and also a retained interest in the Move.com Group (collectively referred to as the "Cendant Group").
+On March 21, 2000, the Company's shareholders approved a proposal authorizing a new series of common stock to track the performance of the Move.com Group.
+The Company's existing common stock was reclassified as CD common stock, as described in Note 14 -- Shareholder's Equity.
 In addition, the Company's charter was amended and restated to increase the number of authorized shares of common stock from 2.0 billion to approximately 2.5 billion, comprised of 2.0 billion shares of CD common stock and 500 million shares of Move.com common stock.
-Although the issuance of Move.com common stock is intended to track the performance of the Move.com Group, holders are subject to all of the risks associated with an investment in the Company and all of its businesses, assets and liabilities.
-On October 27, 2000, the Company entered into a definitive agreement to sell certain businesses within its Move.com Group segment, as well as certain other businesses (see Disposition above).